First, Robert Kirkman launched a new comic series without telling anyone – not even the comic shops receiving the book.

 I think the fact that I am so dialed in, and so weary of the lack of true surprises (remember that time Loki died in a comic and a new Loki series was announced four days later?) is why I have such strong feelings about Robert Kirkman’s attempts to inject the element of surprise back into monthly comics.
 Kirkman is attempting to reproduce that feeling that I (and I would imagine he) had as a child or teenager, when I would walk into a comic shop, flip through books without knowing anything about them, and buy them because I found something that spoke to me.
 Before I started visiting Newsarama and Comic Book Resources regularly in my teens, I bought comics simply because they looked neat, or someone recommended them on a message board, or I’d read good things about them in Wizard.

-“We want to make going to a comic shop exciting again—a place for discovery!” said Kirkman, when talking about the surprise reveal of Die!Die!Die!.
+“We want to make going to a comic shop exciting again—a place for discovery!” said Kirkman, when talking about the surprise reveal of Die!Die!Die! (in a now unfindable SyFy Wire article).
 “The internet has drained all surprise and anticipation from comics.
 Everyone hears about exciting new projects and then has to wait months or years for it to be in their hands… and half the time at the end of that buildup, the stories get spoiled in some lame attempt at getting wider media attention.”

 Kirkman’s stunts are clever, exciting, and surprising precisely because they circumvent the usual comics news cycle of three-month-out solicitations and Tuesday afternoon spoilers.
 They are unusual events that take place within an industry that is, despite its unconventional subject matter, very set in its ways.
 More and more publishers are experimenting with new release structures, and new technologies, and new ways of doing business.
 But no one’s doing it quite as excitingly as Robert Kirkman is, which is why I’m quite glad he’s the one who ended up with all that The Walking Dead money.